-ULC Standards is pleased to announce the publication of the Eighth Edition of CAN/ULC-S102:2018, Standard Method of Test for Surface Burning Characteristics of Building Materials and Assemblies.
-This Standard has been approved by the ULC Standards Committee on Fire Tests and has been published under the date of June 2018.
+ULC Standards is pleased to announce the publication of Revision 1 to the Eighth Edition of CAN/ULC-S102:2018-REV1, Standard Method of Test for Surface Burning Characteristics of Building Materials and Assemblies.
+This Standard has been approved by the ULC Standards Committee on Fire Tests and has been published under the date of March 28, 2019.